-- Maintaining the World Methodist Museum, Lake Junaluska, North Carolina, USA, housing the world’s largest collection of Wesleyan artifacts and memorabilia.
+- Maintaining the World Methodist Museum, Lake Junaluska, North Carolina, USA, housing the world’s largest collection of Wesleyan artifacts and memorabilia and the WMC headquarters.

 Achieving The Vision Campaign

-If every member of the World Methodist Council’s member churches gave 50 cents we would reach our goal of establishing a $20 million endowment to provide a permanent source of funding for our global ministries.
+If every member of the World Methodist Council’s member churches gave 50 cents it would reach the goal of establishing a $20 million endowment to provide a permanent source of funding for global ministries.
 The goal is achievable, and you can help:

 - Make a gift to the World Methodist Council through your local church.

 - Write a check payable to the World Methodist Council endowment.